 If Morphy had continued chess, he could have become the 1st official world chess champion.
-This of course could have changed the whole history of chess till date.
-The qualities like understanding your opponent well, playing creative chess, using one’s own strength, the ability to bounce back.
+This of course, could have changed the whole history of chess to date.
+The qualities like understanding your opponent well, playing creative chess, using one’s own strength, and the ability to bounce back.

 Agadmator covers Top 10 facts about Paul Morphy –

 Every coach recommends to every chess player to know the classics well.
-In some of his games paul has played “piece odds” which means a piece down from first move.
-So here are some of his best games according to me.
+In some of his games, paul has played “piece odds,” which means a piece down from the first move.
+So here are some of his best games, according to me.